Milvus is a 100% free open-source project.

-Inserted data, including vector data, scalar data, and collection-specific schema, is stored in persistent storage (for now MinIO only) as incremental log.
+Inserted data, including vector data, scalar data, and collection-specific schema, are stored in persistent storage (for now MinIO only) as incremental log.

-Metadata is generated within Milvus.
-Each Milvus module has its own metadata that is stored in etcd.
+Metadata are generated within Milvus.
+Each Milvus module has its own metadata that are stored in etcd.

 etcd stores Milvus module metadata; MinIO stores entities.

 Yes.
 Insert operations and query operations are handled by two separate modules that are mutually independent.
 From the client’s perspective, an insert operation is complete when the inserted data enters the message queue.
-However, inserted data is unsearchable until it is loaded to the query node.
+However, inserted data are unsearchable until they are loaded to the query node.
 If the segment size does not reach the index-building threshold (512 MB by default), Milvus resorts to brute-force search and query performance may be diminished.

 Yes.
 Milvus does not check if vector primary keys are duplicates.

 No. Milvus does not currently support update operations and does not check if entity primary keys are duplicates.
 You are responsible for ensuring entity primary keys are unique, and if they aren't Milvus may contain multiple entities with duplicate primary keys.